braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/rich_notifications.md

 article_title: Rich Push Notifications for iOS
 platform: Swift
 page_order: 5
-description: "This article covers implementing rich push notifications in your iOS application."
+description: "This article covers implementing rich iOS push notifications for the Swift SDK."
 channel:
   - push

 ---

-# Rich push notifications for iOS
+# Rich notifications

-Rich notifications are push notifications with images, GIFs, and video.
+> Rich notifications are push notifications with images, GIFs, and video.
 To enable this functionality, you must create a notification service extension&mdash;a type of extension that enables modification of a push payload before it is displayed.
 Refer to Apple's [`UNNotificationAttachment`][28] for a list of supported file types and sizes.

 ## Creating a service extension